gnai-creator/EidosDB/README.md

 This is an **experimental** and **non-standard** approach to data storage and retrieval.
 It is not optimized for production systems, but rather as a sandbox for symbolic, cognitive or artistic exploration.

 ---

-## 📜 License

-MIT (for code).
-Philosophical use encouraged.
-Commercial use of the concept requires attribution.

----